Reuben-24/shop/README.md

 ## About This Store

-**SoleJunkie** is a fictional e-commerce project built as learning exercise.
+**SoleJunkie** is a fictional e-commerce project built as a learning exercise.
 It simulates a basic online storefront and shopping cart experience, covering core concepts in front-end web development.

 > **Note:** This is not a real store — no products are for sale, and no orders will be processed.
 It's strictly for learning and demonstration purposes.

----

-## Built With

-- **React** – Component-based architecture; routing via React Router
-- **Vite** – Fast development server and build tool
-- **CSS Modules** – Scoped styling for components
-- **ESLint** – JavaScript linting
-- **Prettier** – Code formatting

----

-## Features

-- Product listing with dynamic data
-- Shopping cart functionality
-- Responsive design for mobile and desktop
-- State management with React
-- Simulated checkout flow

 ---